Marine Zoning and Regulatory Review: Frequently Asked Questions

 It’s good management: Periodic evaluation of regulations is good adaptive management practice, ensuring that marine zones and regulations continue to function best for dynamic natural resources and evolving patterns of human use.

-The science shows we need to: Improvements made in understanding marine ecosystems, especially coral reefs, may indicate different zones or regulations are needed to best conserve Florida Keys marine resources.
-The Florida Keys National Marine Sanctuary Condition Report 2011 shows that human actions — such as poaching, boat groundings, and pollution — continue to degrade the habitat and living resources of the sanctuary, but may be improved with long-term management efforts, regulatory compliance, and community involvement.
+The science shows we need to: Scientific advancements to our understanding of marine ecosystems, especially coral reefs, may indicate different zones or regulations are needed to best conserve Florida Keys marine resources.
+The Florida Keys National Marine Sanctuary Condition Report shows that human actions — such as poaching, boat groundings, and pollution — continue to degrade the habitat and living resources of the sanctuary, but may be improved with long-term management efforts, regulatory compliance, and community involvement.

-Emerging threats need to be addressed: Climate change, ocean acidification, invasive lionfish, and threatened elkhorn and staghorn coral populations were largely unanticipated when the 1996 regulations were issued.
+Emerging threats need to be addressed: Climate change, ocean acidification, invasive lionfish, and the listing of coral species as threatened were largely unanticipated events at the time the 1996 regulations were issued.

 Requirements: Both federal law and state resolution require the Sanctuary Management Plan to be reviewed every five years, and examining regulations is an integral part of that review.
 The U.S. Fish and Wildlife's 1992 Backcountry Management Plan also requires updating and renewal.